CADD-SC/ADMET_Prediction_Models/README.md

 # Fetch the LFS files
 git lfs pull
 ```
+### Note: if you still face any problem, downlaod the models files (.pkl) individually and place in the working directory
 ## Dataset
  All dataset used in manuscript are contained in data/ folder
  At each folder, train, test, and valid (external set) datasets are saved as separated files.